-Barskoon (sometimes spelled Barskon) is a small village located on the Southern shore of the Issyk Lake, in the province of Issyk-Kul in Kyrgyzstan.
-This village is the ideal place to spend a relaxing holiday with its impressive waterfall as well as its numerous hiking trails.
+Barskoon, or Barskon, is a small village and valley located on the Southern shore of Issyk Lake, in Kyrgyzstan.
+Barskoon is the ideal place to relax and discover its impressive waterfalls or go for a hike.

-Mahumud al-Kashgari, also known as Barskhani, was a very knowledgeable man native of this region.
-During the 11th century, he became the source of valuable knowledge, and also spread several medieval Turkish dialects.
+Mahumud al-Kashgari, also known as Barskhani, is native from this region.
+During the 11th century, he was very famous for his knowledge, especially of several medieval Turkish dialects.